postcss/postcss/docs/architecture.md

     Token is a simple structure that describes some part of syntax like `at-rule`, `comment` or `word`.
 It can also contain positional information for more descriptive errors.

-    For example if we consider following css
+    For example if we consider following CSS

     ```css
     .className { color: #FFF; }